Smart Tips for Small Bathroom Renovations

 The biggest mistake you can make when choosing a shower for a small bathroom is to choose a shower with a door that swings or pivots out into the bathroom.
 It means you won’t be able to utilise the space around the door opening, reducing the space for anyone else using the bathroom when the door opens.

 A far better option would be to choose a shower with a sliding door that takes up no additional space.
 You can choose a traditional sliding door shower or a quadrant shower for corner installation.
-A bifold door shower that opens in is also an option.
+A bifold shower door that opens in is also an option.

-When it comes to buying showers for small bathrooms in Perth, you’ll find none better than Ross’s Discount Home Centre’s Range.
+When it comes to buying showers for small bathrooms in Perth, you’ll find none better than Ross’s Discount Home Centre’s range.
 We are exclusive stockists for Lakes Bathrooms Australia, which produces some of the highest-quality showers in the world.
 A lifetime warranty backs them, and they all come with an AllClear glass coating as standard.

 Combine your shower and bath